ilovewine/tutorials/git/chapter-1.md

 In a git repository there must be at least one branch from which the branch tree can be expanded.
 It is considered to be a main branch and is usually called _master_ or _main_.

+For detailed information about git, it's history and how it works you are encouraged to read the [Git Book](https://git-scm.com/book/en/v2).

 ## Git initialization

 In your project directory type: